 Qualified contracts with Community Rehabilitation Programs under RCW 39.26.230.

-Original equipment manufacturer (OEM) maintenance service contracts and parts purchases when procured directly from the OEM, or from the sole OEM designated reseller.
+Original equipment manufacturer (OEM) maintenance service contracts and parts when procured directly from the OEM, or from the sole OEM designated reseller.
 This exemption does not apply if there is more than one reseller.

 Software maintenance and support services when procured from the proprietary owner of the software (Owner), or from the sole Owner-designated maintenance and support service provider.
 This exemption does not apply if there is more than one Owner-designated maintenance and support service provider.

+Additional software/user licenses for solutions (e.g. SAAS) that were acquired through a competitive process, provided the additional licenses are equivalent in scope to the licenses that were included in the original purchase.
+Software license renewals are not exempt.

 Contracts where the vendor is specifically required by a grant or legislation.